IDREsandbox/vsim/docs/serialization.md

 ### Google Protocol Buffers

-This is meant for lots of small messages over networks, our thing is kind of big
+This is meant for lots of small messages over networks.
+Our thing is kind of big